Love French Food

 Golden Palm Leaves

-A Palmiers Glacés cookie is also called Golden Palm Leaves and really are the most delicious cookies ever.
-They are very easy to make at home and can be made with any left over puff pastry you may have from another recipe.
+A Palmiers Glacés cookie is also called Golden Palm Leaves and really is the most delicious cookie ever.
+They are very easy to make at home and can be made with any leftover puff pastry you may have from another recipe.

-It is good practice for the kids to have a go at making them too so if you have the time, encourage them and teach them the skills, they will grow into adults who take an interest in good food.
+It is good practice for the kids to have a go at making them too, so if you have the time, encourage them and teach them the skills, and they will grow into adults who take an interest in good food.

 And you never know what that may mean for you!